Home Compare ASRNL.AS vs LVS

 ASR Nederland N.V. vs Las Vegas Sands: Which Stock Looks Stronger in 2026?

-Las Vegas Sands holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with Las Vegas Sands carrying a narrow edge on valuation.
 ASR Nederland still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
-In the market, ASR Nederland carries the stronger setup — intact trend against Las Vegas Sands's broken trend.
+The market setup is currently leaning toward ASR Nederland, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Las Vegas Sands, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ASRNL.AS: STOXX 600, LVS: S&P 500).